LOCATION

 DR. WILSON WE WACKED ‘EM SUNDAY, --- WE CAUGHT 40+ NO “GIANTS ( LIKE STEPHEN AND LIZ) BUT THE BITE WAS FANTASTIC!
 WE HAD A “BEST FIVE” EACH OVER THIRTY LBS.
 WITH SEVERAL 7’S AND A BEST FISH OF 8+.
 FINALLY FIGURED OUT THE DEEP STUFF AT DONAVAN.
 THANKS FOR A GREAT PLACE TO SPEND QUALITY TIME AND RECOUPE FROM THE REAL WORLD.
 JOHN P.S.
 THANKS STEPHEN AND LIZ FOR THE HELP!
 John Nolan, Oct.
 08

 Note: Stephen joined the Club in Feburary, 08.
 He often fishes with girldfriend, Liz Lassiter.
-See this bass fishing dueo's trophies on Donavan Photos page..
+See this bass fishing dueo's trophies on Donavan Photos page.
+Stephan and Liz are now married and they will fish the Club lakes in July, 2012.
+I will post photos of their bass with a report of their fishing trips..
 TW

 See Stephen and Liz catch big bass from Club lakes on their U-Tube site....russeo48 Most every one of Stephen's U-Tube videos are from the Donavan Club... awesome stuff!